open/close all folders

 - Archnemesis Dad: Up until his death.
 By the time he was revived by the Edo Tensei, Gaara had already forgiven him, having come to understand his motivations during his time as Kazekage.
 Before the Fourth is sealed, the two make their peace and he leaves the village in his son's hands.

-- Calling the Old Man Out: Subverted - after being revived with Edo Tensei and seeing that his son has become the Kazekage, he calls himself out.
+- Calling the Old Man Out: Subverted — after being revived with Edo Tensei and seeing that his son has become the Kazekage, he calls himself out, admitting that after everything, he has no right to call himself Gaara's father.

 - Extra-ore-dinary: Uses Gold like Gaara uses sand.